DonghaoQiao/ocds-guide-to-setting-up-mac/README.en.md

 ## How to setup a efficient working environment

-*Translated from [强迫症的Mac设置指南](https://github.com/DonghaoQiao/ocds-guide-to-setting-up-mac/blob/master/README.md), thanks to author: QiXi from Thoughtworks China - fff*
+*Translated from [强迫症的Mac设置指南](https://github.com/DonghaoQiao/ocds-guide-to-setting-up-mac/blob/master/README.md), thanks to author: QiXi from Thoughtworks China*

 ## Table of Contents
   * [1. macOS](#1-macos)